The break/fix model no longer helps SMBs achieve strategic goals. See the differences between managed IT vs. the break/fix approach here.

 While older generation IT systems were less complex, in-house teams still needed specialists to configure networks, monitor security, and ensure application uptime.

-This made break/fix models of operation a popular service method for SMBs.
-You could get whatever you needed and then fix the occasional issue whenever it arose.
+This made break/fix models of operation a popular service method for smaller operations.
+You could get whatever you needed and then fix the occasional issues whenever they arise.

-With networks becoming increasingly complex and the protection of data more important than ever, flaws in the break/fix model are more apparent.
+With networks becoming increasingly complex and the protection of data more important than ever, however, this touch-and-go approach became less effective and businesses wanted to see more from their strategic partners.

 With a break/fix service model, companies have no real control over their IT budget.

-Break/fix service companies have an incentive to take longer to fix a problem and drive up the number of calls, as it’s their primary revenue source.
+The department has to make sacrifices, and upgrade cycles are prone to stagnate if issues take longer to resolve.
+Break/fix service companies also have an incentive to take longer to fix a problem and drive up the number of hours worked on the account, as it becomes the primary revenue source.

 As they handle every issue on a case-by-case basis, the callout fees are the only consistent expense the organization knows about upfront, and everything else only becomes clear only after receiving the final invoice.